eclectic-kitty/notes/Final - Thots (3).md

 Did Vic intend to drain Laura that night?
 Probably, but I think she changes her mind partway through, probably in part due to guilt from thinking of the Victim

+Yeah, as they're talking, Vic keeps having flashes back to the Victim, making her change her mind.
+Meanwhile, Laura decides to invite her back to her place.
+She sobers up on the way back.

+This is my opportunity to write Laura as more self-critical, a little more insecure.
+She's probably a little drunk here (Nobody likes someone who is too drunk), so I should write in some mood swings probably?
+Going from very flirty to a little sad and mopey.
+This is where VIc changes her mind.
+She decided to bring her back to her house at least, but is at least a little charmed, which continues as they walk

 ### Negotiation
 How soon would negotiation happen after Laura finding out?